ChoonHean/DSA3101/group_b/inventory/README.md

 This script generates sample datasets for demand and stock, namely `simulated_demand.csv` and `simulated_stock.csv`, which will be used in the scenario tests.

 2. Run `normal_scenario.py` for the first scenario
-This script generates a normal demand scenario, which outputs a csv file `comparsion_summary.csv` that compares the results of the naive model and our optimized inventory algorithm.
+This script generates a normal demand scenario, which outputs a csv file `comparsion_summary.csv`

 3. Run `high_demand_scenario.py` for the second scenario
-This script generates a high demand scenario, which outputs a csv file `high_demand_comparsion_summary.csv` that compares the results of the naive model and our optimized inventory algorithm.
+This script generates a high demand scenario, which outputs a csv file `high_demand_comparsion_summary.csv`

 4. Run `low_demand_scenario.py` for the third scenario
-This script generates a low demand scenario, which outputs a csv file `low_demand_comparsion_summary.csv` that compares the results of the naive model and our optimized inventory algorithm.
+This script generates a low demand scenario, which outputs a csv file `low_demand_comparsion_summary.csv`

 5. Run `random_demand_scenario.py` for the fourth scenario
-This script generates a random demand scenario, which outputs a csv file `random_demand_comparison_summary.csv` that compares the results of the naive
+This script generates a random demand scenario, which outputs a csv file `random_demand_comparison_summary.csv`